gadfly361/re-pressed/README.md

   happen before keypress and keyup events happen.
 - Certain browser default actions cannot be overwritten, like `ctrl+n` in chrome.
+- Order matters, and the first matching key combination will consume the event.
+So for example, if you want to listen for both forward arrow (`{:keyCode 37}`) and control + forward arrow (`{:keyCode 37 :ctrlKey true}`), then you must put the combination before the singleton.
+Similarly, control-shift-arrow must come before control-arrow, and so on.

 ### Side note: